nextcloud/all-in-one/readme.md

 If you already have a backup solution in place, you may want to hide the backup section.
 You can do so by adding `-e DISABLE_BACKUP_SECTION=true` to the initial startup of the mastercontainer.

 ### How to change the default location of Nextcloud's Datadir?
+⚠️ **Attention:** It is very important to change the datadir **before** Nextcloud is installed/started the first time and not to change it afterwards!
+If you still want to do it afterwards, see [this](https://github.com/nextcloud/all-in-one/discussions/890#discussioncomment-3089903) on how to do it.

 You can configure the Nextcloud container to use a specific directory on your host as data directory.
 You can do so by adding the environmental variable `NEXTCLOUD_DATADIR` to the initial startup of the mastercontainer.
 Allowed values for that variable are strings that start with `/` and are not equal to `/`.

 - An example for Linux is `-e NEXTCLOUD_DATADIR="/mnt/ncdata"`.